Harry James Bright

 - Died March 13, 2000 in Sacramento, CA USA

-Bright had persevered for 17 years and finally established himself with 3 consecutive years as a major leaguer and went to a World Series as a Yankee.
-But it was back to the minors in 1964.
-He finished his major league career as a pinch-hitter for the Chicago Cubs in 1965 until being released in mid-season.
-He returned to the minors in 1965 and 1966.
-And in 1967, at age 37, he became a minor league manager.
+Bright had persevered for 17 years and finally established himself with three consecutive full seasons as a major leaguer, including an appearance in the World Series as a Yankee.
+But it was back to the minors in 1964, with the Richmond Virginians of the International League.
+He finished his major league career as a pinch-hitter for the Chicago Cubs in 1965 until being released at midseason.
+He returned to the minors in 1965 and 1966 and in 1967, at age 37, he became a minor league manager.

-Bright spent 8 seasons in the major leagues (1958-1965) and built a .255 career batting average with 32 home runs and 126 RBIs.
-From 1946 through 1976, he was either an active player or manager for 30 seasons, missing only 1948 where records show he was out of baseball.
-He was back in 1985 for one season as manager of the class A Durham Bulls.
-Rather than retire, Bright remained in the game and for several years was a West Coast scout for the Montreal Expos prior to his death on March 13, 2000, at age 70 in Sacramento, CA.
+Bright spent 8 seasons in the major leagues (1958-1965) and built a .255 average with 32 home runs and 126 RBI.
+From 1946 through 1976, he was either an active player or manager for 30 seasons, missing only 1948, when records show he was out of baseball.
+He was back in 1985 for one season as manager of the Class A Durham Bulls.
+Rather than retire, Bright remained in the game and, for several years, was a West Coast scout for the Montreal Expos prior to his death on March 13, 2000, at 70 in Sacramento.